pingcap/talent-plan/talent-challenge-program/selected-projects.md

 ##### SQL Statement Level Statistics

 * Description: To make it possible to know what statement is the root cause of hot regions, we need to add local statistics to TiKV that counts top K hot statements and then reports them to PD.
-* Recommended Skills: Rust, Go
+* Recommended Skills: Rust, Go,  Algorithm / Data Structure
 * Mentor(s): @breeswish @HundunDM
 * Upstream Issue or RFC (URL): https://github.com/pingcap-incubator/tidb-dashboard/issues/574
 * Difficulty: Medium